- Reviewed: 29 September 2023, 09:30 NZDT

 Related news features

-There is a high level of violent crime in Brazil, which is particularly prevalent in major cities.
-Violent crime can include mugging, armed robbery, home invasion and sexual assault and often involves firearms or other weapons.
+There is a high level of violent crime throughout Brazil.
+It is particularly prevalent in major cities including Rio de Janeiro, Sao Paulo, Recife, Natal, Fortaleza and Salvador, and in the north of the country (particularly the state of Amazonas), including near the borders with Venezuela and Colombia.
+In this context violent crime can include murder, mugging, armed robbery, home invasion and sexual assault and often involves firearms or other weapons.
+Be mindful of where you are going and plan your transport options in advance.

-As victims of crime are often targeted due to their perceived wealth, it is advisable to avoid wearing or displaying items that appear valuable such as jewellery or mobile devices.
-No resistance should be given if you are the victim of an armed robbery, mugging or other crime as this could lead to an escalation in violence.
-We recommend you avoid travelling after dark and to isolated areas.
+No resistance should be given if you are the victim of an armed robbery, mugging or other crime involving a firearm as this could lead to an escalation in violence.
+We recommend you avoid travelling after dark and to isolated areas, including the beach.

-Carjackings occur in Brazil and vehicle break ins are also a significant problem.
+“Express kidnappings” (when criminals abduct a victim for a short amount of time and force them to withdraw funds from ATMs) are a risk in Brazil.
+Carjackings also occur in Brazil and vehicle break ins are a significant problem.
 When driving, keep your doors locked and windows closed.
-Exercise vigilance when stopped at traffic lights and stuck in traffic.
-We recommend only using licensed taxis, which can be found at registered taxi ranks.
+Exercise vigilance when stopped at traffic lights or stuck in traffic, and keep your cellphone out of sight.

-There is a particularly high level of violent crime and gang activity in the impoverished areas (favelas) of major Brazilian cities.
-We recommend you avoid visiting these areas, even as part of an organised tour, as the security situation is unpredictable and your safety cannot be guaranteed.
+There is a particularly high level of violent crime and organised criminal activity in vulnerable neighbourhoods (favelas) of major Brazilian cities.
+We recommend you avoid visiting these areas, even as part of an organised tour, as the security situation is unpredictable and your safety cannot be guaranteed, including when guided by a tour provider.
+Be very wary of using GPS navigation or taking a taxi through these areas – if in doubt consult your hotel or tour guide.

-Protests occur regularly in Brazilian cities, including Rio de Janeiro, Sao Paulo, Brasilia and Belo Horizonte.
-Although generally peaceful, there have been violent incidents and injuries associated with protests in the past, and in some cases, Brazilian police have used tear gas and riot control to disperse protestors.
-Strikes affecting movement and public transport are common, can occur at short notice and may cause travel delays.
+Protests occur regularly in Brazilian cities, including Rio de Janeiro, Sao Paulo, and Brasilia.
+Although generally peaceful, there have been violent incidents and injuries associated with protests, and in some cases, Brazilian police have used tear gas and riot control to disperse protestors.
+Strikes affecting public transport can occur at short notice and may cause travel delays.

 New Zealanders in Brazil are advised to avoid all political gatherings, protests and demonstrations as even those intended to be peaceful have the potential to turn violent.
 You should monitor local media for information on protests or strikes.
 New Zealanders who are in an area affected by demonstrations or violence should leave the immediate vicinity and follow any instructions issued by the local authorities.